 Some injuries, such as a full arm amputation of your dominant arm, might mean changes to your home are needed to help you function.
 Therefore, it might be possible to claim for the cost of this work.

-It’s likely that if you’ve lost your arm, that you might not be able to drive for a while (or ever again in more serious cases).
+It’s likely that if you’ve lost your arm, you might not be able to drive for a while (or ever again in more serious cases).
 Therefore, the costs of alternative travel arrangements or modifications could be considered in your claim too.

 Evidence For Special Damages